-- If you are delivering the activity in-person, sit the youth in a circle or in pairs and have them pass the bread to each other (with clean and dirty hands). - If you are delivering the activity virtually, ask youth to conduct the experiment before your virtual session.
-Discuss how the activity went and the questions for discussion during your virtual session.
+- If you are delivering the activity in-person, sit the youth in a circle or in pairs and have them pass the bread to each other (with clean and dirty hands). - If you are delivering the activity virtually and/or supporting youth in a low-resource setting with challenges related to food insecurity, conduct a demonstration rather than asking them to use their own bread.